-The USA is a democracy, which means citizens vote to decide who represents them.
-By using your vote, you have have a say in choosing who will represent you in your community, in your state, and in the national government.
+The United States is a democracy.
+Citizens can vote to decide who governs them and make decisions on their behalf.
+Voting gives you a say in who will represent you in your local community, state, and national government.

 Who can vote

 You must be a U.S. citizen and 18 years old to be eligible to vote in national elections.
 You also need to be registered to vote in your state (unless you live in North Dakota).